-We aren’t huge fans of drawing parallels between buying a hot tub and buying a car but some of the tactics employed by sales people in both industries are meant to confuse rather than help consumers come to an informed decisions when making a significant investment.
+We aren’t huge fans of drawing parallels between buying a hot tub and buying a car but some of the tactics employed by salespeople in both industries are meant to confuse rather than help consumers come to an informed decision when making a significant investment.

-- The Cabinet Confusion Close
+1. The Cabinet Confusion Close

-This is when a salesperson focuses in on all of the confusing elements of a hot tub that go on underneath the cabinet.
+This is when a salesperson focuses on all of the confusing elements of a hot tub that go on underneath the cabinet.
 Details like horsepower, pump size, insulation, and frame structure are all discussed at length and without any real context.

-- The Eye Candy Close
+2. The Eye Candy Close

-An effective hydrotherapy tub is not achieved with a high volume of jets, but rather with the perfect mix of air and water, the right jets designed to massage the trigger points and the ability to control the flow of water at the jet-this is what provides a completely relaxing and beneficial hydrotherpy experience.
+An effective hydrotherapy tub is not achieved with a high volume of jets, but rather with the perfect mix of air and water, the right jets designed to massage the trigger points and the ability to control the flow of water at the jet-this is what provides a completely relaxing and beneficial hydrotherapy experience.

-- The Dry Close
+3. The Dry Close

 Any showroom that does not have a private area that allows you to test soak the product they offer in comfort is not that interested in selling.
 Instead, a showroom will try and get you to sit in a dry hot tub so that you can “see how super comfy the seats are.”

 While this list is in no way comprehensive, it does inform you of some of the more commonly experienced confusion tactics employed by showrooms around the country.
-At Imagine Backyard Living, we offer you a thoughtful and experiential shopping experience with private test soak rooms for Jacuzzi and Sundance.
+At Imagine Backyard Living, we offer you thoughtful and experiential shopping experience with private test soak rooms for Jacuzzi and Sundance.